-- 5.3 For placement disruptions that occur within 60 days of placement or admission to the provider, providers will document a review of the initial placement decision and identify any changes needed in the admissions review or placement matching process. - 5.4 Providers will have and follow their protocol on addressing foster parents who have patterns of ejecting children within 60 days of placement or where other disruption patterns are identified. - 5.5 DFCS must be provided with at least 14 calendar day notice of the need to move a child from a CCI or CPA foster home unless there is an impending threat of harm to the child or others. - 5.6 In all cases where discharge is determined to be in the best interest of the child but due to safety issues a 14 day notice cannot be provided, a minimum of 72-hour notice shall be given prior to discharge.
+- 5.2 The decision for placement disruption is made only after all possible interventions to maintain the child in care have proven unsuccessful.
+Decisions about the child's long-term or continued placement in the program should not be made during a crisis.
+At best, a decision to discharge a child from a provider's placement should be made by mutual discussion between the provider and the Department concerning the child's situation, either in a face-to-face or telephone conference. - 5.3 For placement disruptions that occur within 60 days of placement or admission to the provider, providers will document a review of the initial placement decision and identify any changes needed in the admissions review or placement matching process. - 5.4 Providers will have and follow their protocol on addressing foster parents who have patterns of ejecting children within 60 days of placement or where other disruption patterns are identified. - 5.5 DFCS must be provided with at least 14 calendar day notice of the need to move a child from a CCI or CPA foster home unless there is an impending threat of harm to the child or others. - 5.6 In all cases where discharge is determined to be in the best interest of the child but due to safety issues a 14 day notice cannot be provided, a minimum of 72-hour notice shall be given prior to discharge.
 If the 72-hour notice is not possible, the reasons for the failure to notify in advance must be documented in the child's record. - 5.7 Providers must ensure that no child will be moved from one placement site or home to another without prior approval of DFCS and the execution of a new institutional placement agreement as appropriate.
-For children in the custody of Fulton or DeKalb counties, an FTM may be required prior to placement changes. - 5.8 Providers must ensure that in situations where a child's discharge is the result of a determination that the placement is not safe or appropriate for the child or other children, any remaining child(ren) must be removed unless there is another written agreement with DFCS to correct the situation. - 5.9 A Discharge Summary must be provided to the DFCS case manager at the time of the placement move from the provider.
+For children in the custody of Fulton or DeKalb counties, an FTM may be required prior to placement changes. - 5.8 Providers must ensure that in situations where a child's discharge is the result of a determination that the placement is not safe or appropriate for the child or other children, any remaining child(ren) must be removed unless there is another written agreement with DFCS to correct the situation. - 5.9 A Discharge Summary must be provided to the DFCS case manager at the time of notification of placement move/disruption but no later than 24 hours from the provider.
 The Discharge Summary must include general information covering the child's placement, progress, challenges and recommendations for services and supports the child will need to be successful at home or in the next placement.
-If the discharge is as a result of a placement disruption, the Discharge Summary must also include the following: - i.
+If the discharge is a result of a placement disruption, the Discharge Summary must also include the following: - i.
 The circumstances leading to the disruption; - ii.
 The actions that were taken by the agency to prevent the disruption; - iii.
-The reasons for disruption decision; - iv.
+The reasons for disruption decision;

+- iv.
 The services and supports the child will need to be successful in the next placement; and - v.
-Details of the child's transfer from the CCI or foster home to the DFCS case manager or other placement. - 5.10 If a child is discharged on an emergency basis (less than 14 day notice to DFCS), the Discharge Summary must be provided to the DFCS case manager within 5 business days of the discharge.

-5.11 If a child is discharged because he is a threat to himself or others, the provider will accompany him to the receiving agency or person.
+Details of the child's transfer from the CCI or foster home to the DFCS case manager or other placement. - 5.10 If a child is discharged because he is a threat to himself or others, the provider will accompany him to the receiving agency or person.
 Provider staff must remain with the child until admission is complete or the child's custodian arrives and takes responsibility.
 If the police or sheriff is transporting the child, the provider must send staff to the receiving point who will remain there until the admission is complete or the child's custodian arrives.
+(Formally Standard 5.11)